DPRMC/LaravelDiskManager/README.md

 # LaravelDiskManager
-List and delete files at a disk location
+List and delete files at a disk location using the Laravel framework